 VoXX likes to bring unusual works to Maine audiences, along with more familiar music by such renowned composers as Byrd, Dufay, Monteverdi, Palestrina, and Josquin.
 VoXX performs in many languages and styles, from English to Italian to Latin to Spanish, and from sacred to secular to humorous.
 The group has become well known for its work to educate audiences through informative program notes and spoken introductions.

-Indeed, in addition to the expected liturgical works, VoXX has sung Sephardic songs, madrigals in many languages, and selections from far-flung locales.
-While the focus is on early music, the ensemble has also delved into contemporary composers such as Arvo Part, Francis Poulenc, Maurice Durufle, the Hungarian Lajos Bardos, the American Morten Lauridsen, the late Kenneth Leighton, and John Tavener.
-While VoXX is an a cappella ensemble, appropriate instrumentation (recorders, percussion, strings) is occasionally added.
+In addition to the expected liturgical works, VoXX has sung Sephardic songs, madrigals in many languages, and selections from far-flung locales.
+While the focus is on early music, the ensemble has also explored modern and contemporary composers including Philip Glass, Francis Poulenc, Maurice Durufle, Morten Lauridsen, the late Kenneth Leighton, John Tavener, and original pieces by Music Director John Mehrmann.

-Founded early in the twenty-first century, VoXX is unusual in that it is a collectively run, all-volunteer organization.
+VoXX is a collectively run, all-volunteer organization.
 Membership is by audition; singers share the responsibility of bringing music selections to the group.They also take turns teaching and leading.

 VoXX has developed a loyal following, and has performed as part of the VanderKay Summer Music Series in Blue Hill, at Belfast by the Bay and as part of St. Margaret's Church Music Series in Belfast, and at various venues around Maine including Merrill Auditorium in Portland, the Camden Opera House and Public Library, St. Denis Catholic Church in Whitefield, First Church and the Free Library in Belfast, Union Hall in Rockport, and as part of the Rockland Public Library's music series.